 While the buttons aren’t as intuitive as they could be, with the manual in hand, you can figure out how to use it fairly easily.
 Once you know how to use it, it’s easy to do.
 Connecting to Wi-Fi is easy, and once you get it set up, you shouldn’t have any problems.

 If you have a smart home assistant like Alexa, Google, or Facebook Chatbot, you can start cleaning cycles with your voice and adjust the settings from a device other than the vacuum itself.

 Maintenance of the Botvac D3 is easy and quick.
 Removing tangles from the rolling brush and emptying the dustbin are the only things you need to do on a regular basis.

 Underneath the dustbin, a sticker displays recommended parts and replacement times for things like the brush, the battery, and the filter.
 The frequency with which you run your vacuum will determine how often you need to do this type of maintenance.

-On average, the Botvac D3 costs about $138 per year to maintain, which is more than a lot of other robot vacuums on the market, so it can get quite expensive if you run it often, which is its biggest drawback.
+On average, the Botvac D3 costs more than a lot of other robot vacuums on the market, so it can get quite expensive if you run it often, which is its biggest drawback.

 Battery and Run Time

 The Botvac D3’s 2100 MAh lithium-ion battery charges in roughly five hours and gives you sixty minutes of runtime.
 It breaks up a 180-minute cleaning cycle into three 60-minute sessions.
 It should have an overall life of one to two years.

 The Botvac D3 provides an excellent overall clean, but the price is a little high for the functionality.
 However, it does include a one-year limited warranty with a thirty-day return policy on Amazon.
 While the Botvac D3 isn’t a bad vacuum, it struggles with smaller particles like sugar.